 Annexon, Inc., or the Company, is a clinical-stage biopharmaceutical company pioneering a new class of complement medicines for patients with classical complement-mediated autoimmune, neurodegenerative and ophthalmic disorders.
 The Company is located in Brisbane, California and was incorporated in Delaware in March 2011.

 The Company's wholly-owned subsidiary, Annexon Biosciences Australia Pty Ltd, or the Subsidiary, is a proprietary limited company incorporated in 2016 and domiciled in Australia.
-The Subsidiary is also engaged in research and development activities in support of its parent company.

 Liquidity